Long Sequence Hopfield Memory: Discussion and Future Directions

 \section{Discussion and Future Directions}

 We introduced the \DenseNet\ for the reliable storage and recall of long sequences of patterns, derived the scaling of its single-transition and full-sequence capacity, and verified these results in numerical simulation.
 We found that depending on the choice of nonlinear interaction function, the \DenseNet\ could scale polynomially or exponentially.
-For small Exponential \DenseNets, we see that the crosstalk distribution is highly kurtotic, leading to significant deviation between simulation and theoretical results derived in the thermodynamic limit.

-We have also tested the ability of these models to recall sequences of correlated patterns, by comparing the storage and recall of a sequence of MNIST images with different nonlinearities.
-As expected, the network's reconstruction capabilities increased with the nonlinearity power $d$.
-The best results are achieved with the exponential nonlinearity.
-To further increase the capacity, we have introduced the generalized pseudoinverse rule and demonstrated in simulation its ability to maintain high capacity for highly correlated patterns.
-We have also introduced and analyzed \MixedNet, containing both symmetric and asymmetric terms, to maintain patterns within sequences for longer periods of time.
+We tested the ability of these models to recall sequences of correlated patterns, by comparing the recall of a sequence of MovingMNIST images with different nonlinearities.
+As expected, the network's reconstruction capabilities increased with the nonlinearity power $d$, with perfect recall achieved by the exponential nonlinearity.
+To further increase the capacity, we introduced the generalized pseudoinverse rule and demonstrated in simulation its ability to maintain high capacity for highly correlated patterns.
+We also introduced and analyzed the \MixedNet\ to maintain patterns within sequences for longer periods of time.
+Finally, we described a biologically plausible implementation of the models with connections to motor control.